pr + publicity

 Book + Film + Event Publicity

-There are nearly 3000 books published in the US… each day.
+There are 3000 books published in the US… each day.
 Despite this explosion, industry sales have been declining, making sales of individual titles shockingly small, and falling fast.
+(The average nonfiction book sells less than 250 copies per year and less than 2,000 over its lifetime.)
 A book has less than a 1% chance of being stocked in an average bookstore.
+(See this sobering article.)

-There were 1500+ films released in US theaters in 2013, which could translate to more than 7500 films produced.
+There are roughly 10,000 films produced each year.
 And the number of documentaries have mushroomed over the last several years.

 We focus on sometimes neglected areas we consider important to getting maximum visibility amongst the cacophony of cultural products and conferences and events produced.